October 11th, 2021| Mike Humphrey

 What is the Polygon Network

-The Polygon Network also introduced a token Matic, which is used for network transaction fees.
+The Polygon Network also introduced the token Matic, which is used for network transaction fees.
 Currently, gas fees on the Polygon Network cost less than 0.01USD per transaction, making Polygon a very cost-effective network.

 - Polygon is an Etherium layer-2 scaling solution.